p4535992/foundryvtt-item-link-tree/README.md

 ### Babonus

 This module uses the [Babonus](https://foundryvtt.com/packages/babonus) module.
 It is a optional  dependency and it is recommended for the best experience and compatibility with other modules.

+### Item Liniking

+This module uses the [Item Linking](https://foundryvtt.com/packages/item-linking) module.
+It is a optional  dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue